compayer/compayer-lib-php/README.md

 AnalyticsLib::Push(PAYSUPER_ANALYTICS_IS_PROD, PAYSUPER_ANALYTICS_DATA_SOURCE, $event, $data);
 ```

-Example to use with helper
+Example to use with the Helper:

 ```php
 use Paysuper\AnalyticsConformDataYamoney;